vantainguyen/End-to-End-MLops-Demo/README.md

 ![MLOps_Architecture.png](MLOps_Architecture.png)

 Notes: For a production ML system, S3 bucket to store model's artifacts, features and data should be applied.
+The MLOps pipeline can also been built in AWS Sagemaker with more advanced features and assistances.

 ## Implementation
 The script test.py can be utilised to do the inference and history logging.